Jayce Lewis: Guest appearances

 The Nemesis album had guest-performer involvement, including Roger Taylor of Queen (providing the drum track for "Wrath"), Gary Numan (guest vocals on "Redesign"), and actor Lance Henriksen (best known for Aliens and two follow-on films, and the TV series Millennium).

 Million (Part 1) 2017

 In 2017, Lewis released his third studio album, titled Million.
-Unlike previous releases, Million was released in a series of two parts, both on the label Universal.
-In total, the album consisted of seven tracks, and featured a collaboration with Queen guitarist Brian May.
+Unlike previous releases, Million was released in a series of two parts, both with record label Universal.
+In total, the album consisted of seven tracks, and featured a collaboration from Queen guitarist Brian May.

 Million (Part 2) 2018

 On October 12, 2018, Million (Part 2) was announced for release.
-The second part of the double album concept featured another special guest, the celebrated atheist Professor Richard Dawkins, who recorded a spoken word contribution for the track 'Exhale'.
+The second series a double album release, featuring a further special guest collaboration with Atheist Professor Richard Dawkins, who recorded a spoken word contribution for the track 'Exhale'.

 Steve Strange (Visage)

 Steve Strange's admiration for Jayce was commonly known following the "Big in India" BBC documentary.
 Strange, of the 1980s new romantic band Visage, promoted their collaboration with the release of a live recording of them performing the 1980s hit "Fade to Grey" together.
 Strange later recorded his final ever recordings with Lewis shortly before his death on 12 February 2015 at his studio in Bridgend, South Wales.

 Lewis dealt with Strange's funeral arrangements and was a pallbearer, alongside other 1980s stars such as Boy George, Martin Kemp, Gary Kemp and Steve Norman.
 For a short time Lewis was also the live drummer in Visage on their 'Hearts and Knives' tour in 2013, the Welshman's been quoted in describing pallbearer duties for Strange as 'The most overwhelming experience of his life'.